 Exercises are a key part of the recovery process, whatever stage of posterior tibial tendonitis you have.
 Strengthening exercises for the foot and ankle muscles and calf stretches all help to reduce the tension and force through the tendon.

-There are a number of other conditions that cause pain in the same area as posterior tibial tendonitis.
-If this isn't sounding quite like your problem, visit the foot arch pain diagnosis section or find out about the other types of foot tendonitis.
+There are a number of other conditions that cause pain in the same area as posterior tibial tendonitis so if this isn't sounding quite like your problem, visit the foot arch pain diagnosis section or find out about the other types of foot tendonitis.

 Page Last Updated: 11/12/23